Quezetl/Polygon-Puzzler/README.md

 ## Description
 This is a simple platformer that has you play as simple polygon shapes.
-  The game contains multiplayer & a shape changing mechanic.
+\nThe game contains multiplayer & a shape changing mechanic.